 Housing.
 Housing quality and affordability are foundational to an individual's quality of life and sense of well-being.
 As the city grows, it will have the opportunity to address housing costs, overcrowding, housing stock quality, and farmworker housing, especially for moderate to low-income residents.
-By uplifting and implementing the established programs and actions in the City's Housing Element and addressing housing quality concerns, the City can expand access to housing, reduce the potential for displacement, and strengthen access to safe and affordable housing for all residents.
+By implementing the established programs and actions in the City's Housing Element and addressing housing quality concerns, the City can expand access to housing, reduce the potential for displacement, and strengthen access to safe and affordable housing for all residents.

 Healthcare access.
 Fair access to affordable and high-quality healthcare is crucial to a community's growth and prosperity.
 Santa Maria residents shared (and data further validates) that they face barriers to accessing healthcare due to location, income, and/or languages spoken.
-CThe City can strengthen the delivery of City services and can increase external coordination with the County, healthcare providers, and other community partners can aid in to expanding access to critical services and information that can support healthy lifestyles in the community.
+Coordination with the County, healthcare providers, and other community partners can aid in expanding access to critical services and information that can support healthy lifestyles in the community.